Yes! Well, mostly.

 If you're tired of the security updates.

-WordPress' security faults are infamous.
+WordPress' security shortcomings are infamous.
 Sometimes-daily security updates come up for this popular blogging platform with the utmost urgency, all the time. they come up every time a potential exploit is fixed.
 For some of us who manage websites, even one of these is too much.
 With its widespread use, people who seek to exploit websites are able to build bots and other programs that attack WordPress from many angles - even your own in-office Windows computers!
 (True story.)
 The platform is free, but when you have to spend your budget (be it limited money, hours, or both;) on protecting the website, what is actually costing you?

 ExpressionEngine on the other hand, has had 4 total major security fixes in the entire life of the software (90's territory.)
 ExpressionEngine touts "security as a design feature" which makes us wonder why more people don't know that they don't need to bother with vulnerable software?